lacyyy/DZSimulator/docs/TASKS-AND-FEATURE-IDEAS.md

 ## TASK LIST FOR THE NEXT RELEASED VERSION:

+- [ ] Improve accessibility for colorblind people
+    - Focus on "Deuteranomaly Severe"
+    - Use patterns for surfaces instead of colors?
+- [ ] FOV slider
+    - black bars at top and bottom?
+- [ ] Add crosshair (changeable size?)
+- [ ] Show horizontal player speed beneath crosshair
+- [ ] Save and load user setting to/from file
 - [ ] Visualize push direction, power, type and activation of trigger_push
 - [ ] Fix Z-fighting between water and push triggers
 - [ ] Visualize when space gives boost and when not (use same color as full exo boost trajectory color)